BlakeGuilloud/bandwidth-lambda/README.md

 ## bandwidth-lambda - +18437329699

+### Disclaimer:
+I am having issues hitting API Gateway with my REST client, Insomnia..
+It appears to be working fine with Postman, but getting a cloud front rejection when using Insomnia.

 An ongoing project to explore serverless architecture through the texting services that the Bandwidth API provides.

 ### Routes: